Matt-Tranchina/CS-305-Software-Security/README.md

 # CS-305-Software-Security
 # Briefly summarize your client, Artemis Financial, and their software requirements.
 Who was the client?
 What issue did they want you to address?
+Artemis Financial is a consulting company that develops individualized financial plans for their customers.
+The financial plans include savings, retirement, investments, and insurance.
+Artemis Financial wishes to modernize their operations and use the most current and effective software security.
+Artemis Financial already has a web interface but wishes to protect their client data and financial information.
 # What did you do very well when you found your client’s software security vulnerabilities?
 Why is it important to code securely?
 What value does software security add to a company’s overall wellbeing?

 # What part of the vulnerability assessment was challenging or helpful to you?
 # How did you increase layers of security?
 In the future, what would you use to assess vulnerabilities and decide which mitigation techniques to use?
 # How did you make certain the code and software application were functional and secure?
 After refactoring the code, how did you check to see whether you introduced new vulnerabilities?